Paying Your Fares Keeps Us Moving

 Présentation du projet (Project Introduction)

-1. Highlighting the many ways to pay
+1. Highlighting the many ways to pay and that paying your fare is easier than ever with Tap-to-Pay

 Growing the Fare Inspector Team

-Fare inspectors are trained to educate riders about the ways they can pay their fares.
-If a rider has no way to pay the fare, inspectors provide information about Muni's free and reduced fare programs like Clipper START, Lifeline and Access Pass programs.
-Inspectors are trained in de-escalation techniques.
-They use this training to address difficult situations.
+Additionally, our Inspectors are trained in de-escalation techniques.
+They use this training to address difficult, tense situations.
 They also work closely with other teams to make Muni safe systemwide.

 Fare inspectors are good people with a tough job.
 They are here to ensure the system runs smoothly and to improve the rider experience.
 To get a better sense of a Day in the Life of a Fare Inspector and why they love what they do, check out the videos above.